 Personal Statement Essay for Transfer Applicant

-As I saw my dad work in the construction industry, I witnessed him develop different business plans for specific groups of clients through presentations and statistics.
-While the decision-making process seemed arbitrary to me at the time, he was able to understand what business features help attract customers and predict the potential revenue of the project.
-After listening to a couple of project meetings that my dad took me to, I learned that he wasn’t merely guessing, but was conducting market research by taking into account consumer preferences, competitor’s data, and price trajectories of construction materials.
+As a young boy, I saw my dad work in the construction industry, developing different business plans for clients through presentations and statistics.
+While his decision-making process seemed arbitrary to me at the time, I saw him discern which business features attracted customers and predict the potential revenue of the project.
+After listening in on a couple of project meetings that my dad took me to, I learned that he wasn’t merely guessing.
+Instead, he always conducted market research by taking into account consumer preferences, competitors’ data, and price trajectories of construction materials.

 This sparked an interest in me to expand my knowledge in business and economics.
-As I attended his business meetings, I enjoyed being in the front-row seats of his display of leadership and creativity.
-This inspired me to pursue a major in entrepreneurship and grow my own startup just like my father did.
-However, I realized that being an entrepreneur meant not only coming up with ideas, but also analyzing market data to make business decisions, recognizing how to attract the target audience, and being in charge of managing resources.
-So to reach my aspirations, I need to further understand advanced business and entrepreneurship concepts as well as utilize them.
+Witnessing first-hand my dad’s display of leadership and creativity in each of his business meetings, I was greatly inspired to pursue a major in entrepreneurship.
+I wanted to grow my own start-up, just like he did.
+However, a successful entrepreneur needs to wear many hats: coming up with ideas, analyzing market data to make business decisions, recognizing how to attract the target audience, and being in charge of managing resources.
+To reach my aspirations, I need to further understand advanced business and entrepreneurship concepts as well as how to fully utilize them.
 I’ll also need to be a strong team leader and learn how to market a product as well as master business analytics.

-So, in SCC, I have taken as many business and economics courses as I can along with their prerequisite courses.
-From them, I’ve learned how to utilize economic trends and market patterns to identify and create solutions for business opportunities and risks.
+Thus, in SCC, I took as many business and economics courses as I could along with their prerequisite courses, learning how to utilize economic trends and market patterns to identify and create solutions for business opportunities and risks.
 Moreover, I also worked closely with my business professor on case studies.
 We analyzed the key factors in expanding a business such as customer behavior, profitability, and xxxx.
 It taught me about financial planning, and how macroeconomics affects consumer spending.

-Wanting to know more about consumer behavior, I took Duke’s Behavioral Finance online course where I learned how psychological elements, such as the loss aversion mindset, shape consumer behavior through the notion of utility.
-By understanding factors that affect consumer choice, I will be able to come up with products that best fit consumers’ needs and develop different effective marketing strategies for my business.
+Wanting to know more about consumer behavior, I took Duke’s Behavioral Finance online course where I learned how psychological elements, such as the loss aversion mindset, shape consumer behaviours through the notion of utility.
+By understanding factors that affect consumer choice, I will be able to come up with products that best fit consumers’ needs and develop different effective marketing strategies for my future business.

-In order to develop my leadership skills, I took a marketing project manager Internship last summer.
-At first, our team had no chemistry at all and we would often accuse each other of slacking off.
-My attempts to encourage my teammates were only met with an “If things ain't broke, don’t fix it” attitude.
-So, I tried building relationships with the team members by holding a regular team dinner after our meetings and creating a reward system where whoever finishes their work first will get their dinner paid for.
-This is when we would check our team’s progress and each of our struggles.
-After a few weeks, we became much more collaborative as a team as we started trusting in each other more.
-Our brainstorming session became more effective and as we come up with better ideas we learned to utilize content marketing to get the customer’s attention.
-This helped increase the company’s sales by 18%.
+In order to develop my leadership skills, I interned as a marketing project manager last summer.
+Initially, our team had difficulty bonding and often clashed because of our misconceptions of each other.
+My attempts to encourage my teammates were dismissed.
+To ease the group tension, I came up with team building activities: holding a regular team dinner after our meetings and creating a reward system so that whoever finished their work first would get a free meal.
+Our dinners would be when we would check our team’s progress and open up about our struggles.
+After a few weeks, we became more collaborative as we started trusting in each other more.
+Our brainstorming sessions also became more effective, coming up with ideas to utilize content marketing to get the customer’s attention, which helped increase the company’s sales by 18%.